JawaraGordon/css-masks/README.md

 # Color Mask Morph

-## A JavaScript application that allows you to pick from a list of mask shapes, add an image URL and apply them to different backgrounds with hex values with a built-in background color picker.
+## A JavaScript application that allows you to change the background color with a custom widget, pick from a list of mask shapes, change the shape color with a hex value, then add an image URL mask layer.

 ### Features